 Upcoming and Archived Exhibitions.

 Tina Girouard: SIGN-IN is the first comprehensive retrospective for the Louisiana-born artist, Tina Girouard (1946-2020).
 Moving between genres and geographies, Girouard invested objecthood with meaning through ritual, performance, role-playing, and community participation.
-From the 1970s until her death, Girouard helped to found and nourish communities and organizations, including the Anarchitecture Group, the interdisciplinary cohort of 112 Greene Street, FOOD restaurant, The Kitchen, P.S.
+From the 1970s until her death, Girouard helped to develop and nourish communities and organizations, including the Anarchitecture Group, the interdisciplinary cohort of 112 Greene Street, FOOD restaurant, The Kitchen, P.S.
 1, the Festival International de la Louisiane, and as a collaborator in artist communities in Louisiana, New York, and Haiti.
 Her practice indelibly shaped community-engaged, feminist, craft, textile, performance, and video art of the last century and invested New York’s avant-garde of the 1960s and 1970s with ritual and vernacular knowledge of the American and global south.
 And yet, Girouard’s practice, has been largely erased from canonical history. [continue reading]

 An exhibition of film, poetry, performance, ceramics, archival documents, and books, Helen Cammock: I Will Keep My Soul is rooted in the social history, geography, and community of New Orleans.
 British artist Helen Cammock arrived in New Orleans for the first time in January 2022 as part of a residency with the Rivers Institute for Contemporary Art & Thought and the Amistad Research Center.
 I Will Keep My Soul gathers encounters and observations, figured in text and image, of her experiences in the city—it is a gathering on gathering, on the indissociable relationship between art, politics, and the power of assembly.